chrisglass/links/README.md

 - [OWASP Security guidelines](https://cheatsheetseries.owasp.org/index.html) A very digestible collection of articles on practical security.
 - [No YAML](https://noyaml.com/) Some gotchas about YAML and why we should avoid to use it.
 - [GyShiDo](https://gyshido.com) The art of getting your shit done
+- [Sans-IO](https://sans-io.readthedocs.io/) A collection of links to protocols implemented as bring-your-own-IO

 ## AI Stuff